USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 ### Positions filled statement

-Tells the job seeker that the agency has the flexibility to hire additional people beyond the number of vacancies listed in the Locations section from the pool of applicants to this announcement.
+Tells the job seeker that the agency has the flexibility to hire additional people beyond the number of vacancies listed in the **Locations** section from the pool of applicants to this announcement.

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text</h5>
 We may fill multiple positions from this announcement.
 </div>

-## Actions

-This section includes an **Apply** button that will start the application process.

-The actions section also includes controls for:

-* Print
-* Save
-* Share

 <div class="usajobs-recruitment-joa-playbook-details__myth">
 #### Myth: Job announcements must be less than 5 pages when printed